eaglerforge/example-typescript-mod/README.md

 3. Run `npn run build-es`
 4. profit ( again )
 ## Notes
-- you need have npm installed for all builds to work. you can install node.js on windows and it will install npm automaticlly
-- all build tasks will generate source maps and only the 2 and 3 build task will watch your files.
+- All build tasks will generate source maps and only the 2 and 3 build task will watch your files.